Skip to main content

 The clinic and I started exploring a regimen of medication, coaching, and daily exercise.
 My struggles with organization, focus, impulsivity, and memory were turned on their head.
 While these challenges have waxed and waned over the years, the message is that there is hope.

 My background is in coaching sales and management personnel, but my move to Barrie presented an opportunity for change.
 Having transformed my life primarily through coaching, I wanted to give back in the same way.
-I now practice as an ADHD coach to help you find your way back to hope.
+Having studied Advanced ADHD Coaching at the ADD Coach Academy (ADDCA) I now practice as an ADHD coach to help you find your way back to hope.

 #MidLifeDiagnosis #Business #InattentiveADHD #Depression #Anxiety